Use of personal copying equipment in the Library

 Reproduction of collection materials made using personal equipment for the purposes of publication, exhibition or display, video, film or television production, or for any other commercial purpose cannot be undertaken without prior permission from the Library.
 Fees are applicable for these purposes.

-A sign will be placed in the Library foyer advising users of this policy.
 Procedures for staff and users will be available based on our operating guidelines.